 - Preheat oven to 425 degrees F.

-- Select the baking pan by determining if a soft or crisp exterior is desired.
+- Select the baking pan.
 For a soft exterior, use an 8- or 9-inch cake pan, pizza pan, or ovenproof skillet where the biscuits will nestle together snugly, creating the soft exterior while baking.
-For a crisp exterior, select a baking sheet or other baking pan where the biscuits can be placed wider apart, allowing air to circulate and creating a crisper exterior, and brush the pan with butter.
+For a crisp exterior, select a baking sheet or other baking pan where the biscuits can be placed wider apart, allowing air to circulate and creating a crisper exterior.
+Brush the pan with butter.

 - Fork-sift or whisk 2 cups of flour and sugar in a large bowl, preferably wider than it is deep, and set aside the remaining 1⁄4 cup of flour.
-Scatter the 1⁄4-inch-size pieces of chilled fat over the flour and work in by rubbing fingers with the fat and flour as if snapping thumb and fingers together (or use two forks or knives, or a pastry cutter) until the mixture looks like well-crumbled feta cheese.
-Scatter the 1⁄2-inch-size pieces of chilled fat over the flour mixture and continue snapping thumb and fingers together until no pieces remain larger than a pea.
-Shake the bowl occasionally to allow the larger pieces of fat to bounce to the top of the flour, revealing the largest lumps that still need rubbing.
-If this method took longer than 5 minutes, place the bowl in the refrigerator for 5 minutes to rechill the fat.
+Scatter the 1⁄4-inch-size pieces of chilled butter over the flour and work in by rubbing fingers with the butter and flour as if snapping thumb and fingers together (or use two forks or knives, or a pastry cutter) until the mixture looks like well-crumbled feta cheese.
+Scatter the 1⁄2-inch-size pieces of chilled butter over the flour mixture and continue snapping thumb and fingers together until no pieces remain larger than a pea.
+Shake the bowl occasionally to allow the larger pieces of butter to bounce to the top of the flour, revealing the largest lumps that still need rubbing.
+If this method took longer than 5 minutes, place the bowl in the refrigerator for 5 minutes to rechill the butter.

 - Make a deep hollow in the center of the flour with the back of your hand.
 Lightly beat together the egg and 1⁄3 cup of the cream, and pour the mixture into the hollow, reserving the remaining 1⁄3 cup of the cream.
 Stir the mixture with a rubber spatula or large metal spoon, using broad circular strokes to quickly pull the flour into the liquid.
 Mix just until the dry ingredients are moistened and the sticky dough begins to pull away from the sides of the bowl.